Leah Decter

 bio

-She has exhibited, presented and screened her artwork widely in Canada, including at the Winnipeg Art Gallery, McKenzie Art Gallery, Plug In ICA, Dunlop Art Gallery, Kamloops Art Gallery, Images Festival and Gimli Film Festival, as well as internationally in the US, UK, Germany, Malta, Netherlands, India, and Australia.
-She has undertaken social practice projects and performances across the country and her curatorial work includes Mammo’iiang to Make Change (with Jaimie Isaac), after this (with Carla Taunton) and the ongoing project, oh-oh Canada.
-Decter’s artwork has appeared in publications including Fuse Magazine, Studio: Craft and Design in Canada, Journal of Canadian Art History and Border Crossings and is represented in collections including, most recently, Global Affairs Canada.
+Decter has received numerous grants and awards for her artwork and research, and has exhibited, presented and screened her artwork widely in Canada including at the Winnipeg Art Gallery, McKenzie Art Gallery, Plugin ICA, Dunlop Art Gallery and Images Festival, and internationally in the US, UK, Germany, Australia, the Netherlands, Malta and India.
+She has undertaken social practice projects and performances nationally and her curatorial work includes Mammo’iiang to Make Change (with Jaimie Isaac), after this (with Carla Taunton) and the ongoing project, oh-oh Canada.

 Decter holds a PhD in Cultural Studies from Queens University and an MFA in New Media from Transart Institute.
 In 2017 She was a Visiting Research Fellow at the National Institute for Experimental Arts at the University of New South Wales’ in Sydney, Australia.
 From 2019-2020 she was a SSHRC Postdoctoral Fellow in Theatre and Performance Studies at York University's Sensorium Centre for Digital Arts and Technology.